 After having children or losing a substantial amount of weight, many women notice that their breasts have a drooping or sagging appearance.
-The only way to improve this condition, known as ptosis, is to surgically elevate and reshape the breast, in a procedure commonly known as a breast lift.
+The only way to improve this condition, known as ptosis, is to surgically elevate and reshape the breast, in a procedure commonly known as a breast lift, or mastopexy in Bellevue.

 For women who want a lift and augmentation result, there are two options.
 For substantial augmentation, a breast lift can be combined with breast implants.
 For a subtler augmentation that retains prior breast volume and size, Dr. Richard Rand performs a specialized “auto-augmentation” breast lift technique.

 The Bellevue auto-augmentation breast lift technique involves Dr. Rand preparing a flap of excess skin that is usually removed as part of a traditional breast lift.
 Instead of being discarded, this flap of skin is specially prepared and then tucked back into the breast, thereby helping a patient to maintain the breast size she had prior to surgery.

 The flap of skin can also help to support the position of the breasts over time.
 The skin that is tucked into the breast can’t be felt by the patient or others, and it does not interfere with breast implants, if you want to increase your breast volume even more.

 Women can expect long-lasting results after auto-augmentation breast lift surgery.
 Poor skin elasticity and lack of firmness can cause the breasts to sag and droop again over time.
 Dr. Rand carefully plans each surgery for long-lasting, beautiful results.
 The end result is not merely a perkier breast appearance, but also a larger one that takes advantage of the lift provided by the internal support structure.

 Candidates for Auto-Augmentation Breast Lifts